michellesprojects/Automated-Texting/README.md

 # Automated-Texting
-program that automatically sends the entire star wars script as line by line messages to a text chat
+Bot that sends a text file as line by line messages in a text chat.